-To proceed with a probabilistic interpretation of SVMs, Sollich (2000) proposed a normalized probability model.
-The normalization functional was chosen arbitrarily, and the consequences of this choice on the probabilistic interpretation was not evaluated.
+To proceed with a probabilistic interpretation of SVMs, one should thus depart from standard Gaussian processes.
+[9] proposed a normalized probability model, but the normalization functional was chosen arbitrarily, and the consequences of this choice on the probabilistic interpretation was not evaluated.
 In what follows, we derive an imprecise mapping, with interval-valued estimates of probabilities, representing the set of all admissible semi-parametric formulations of SVM scores.